Paraguay at the FIFA World Cup

 The FIFA World Cup is an international association football competition contested by the men's national teams of the members of Fédération Internationale de Football Association (FIFA), the sport's global governing body.
 The championship has been awarded every four years since the first tournament in 1930, except in 1942 and 1946, due to World War II.

-The tournament consists of two parts, the qualification phase and the final phase (officially called the World Cup Finals).
-The qualification phase, which currently take place over the three years preceding the Finals, is used to determine which teams qualify for the Finals.
-The current format of the Finals involves 32 teams competing for the title, at venues within the host nation (or nations) over a period of about a month.
-The World Cup Finals is the most widely viewed sporting event in the world, with an estimated 715.1 million people watching the 2006 tournament final.

-Paraguay have appeared in the finals of the World Cup on eight occasions, the first being at the very first finals in 1930, where they finished in 9th position.
-Their last participation in the tournament was in 2010, when they reached the quarter-finals for the first time.
+Paraguay have appeared in the finals of the World Cup on nine occasions, the first being at the very first finals in 1930, where they finished in the ninth position.
+Their farthest advancement in the tournament was in 2010, when they reached the quarter-finals for the first time.
+They made a ninth World Cup appearance at the 2026 tournament.